-It is the responsibility of parent/carers to include with their application the name of any sibling(s) where this criterion applies for checking by the Trust.
+It is the responsibility of parents/carers to include with their application the name of any sibling(s) where this criterion applies for checking by the Trust.

+6. Children of School Staff

+The Trust will give priority in our oversubscription criteria to children of staff in either of the following circumstances:

+• Where the member of staff (regardless of role) has been working at the academy for two or more years at the time at which the application for admission to the school is made; and/or

+• The member of staff is recruited to fill a vacant post at the academy for which there is a demonstrable skills shortage.

+Staff who work within a central function and can prove that they work at an individual academy for more than 50% of their time will be considered within this criterion.
+Confirmation of this is to be received in writing from HR.

+A letter from HR will be required to confirm that the member of staff meets the demonstrable skills shortage criteria.

-- 6 Pupils who attend Year 2 at the named feeder school for the preferred school at the time of the closing date for applications.
+7 Pupils who attend Year 2 at the named feeder school for the preferred school at the time of the closing date for applications.

 The closing date of applications is 15 January in the year of admission.
-For Carr Junior School the named feeder school is Carr Infant School. - 7 Children who live closest to the preferred school using the nearest available safe walking route.
+For Carr Junior School the named feeder school is Carr Infant School.

+8 Children who live closest to the preferred school using the nearest available safe walking route.

 Distances are measured by a GIS mapping system from the child's home address to the closest entrance of the school.